saarantrass/COMP201-Assignments/README.md

 # COMP201-Assignments
-Fall20-
-My solutions for the course assignments and lab practices.
+COMP201-Computer Systems and Programming-Fall20.
+My solutions for the course assignments.